• Skip to primary navigation

 Cost- Over 10 dollars

-How to play- This game comes with 48 challenges at 4 different levels that tell your child where to place Little Red Riding Hood and where to place grandma’s house.
-The object is then to connect a path using the plastic game pieces from Red Riding Hood to grandma’s.
+How to play- The Little Red Riding Hood Game comes with 48 challenges at 4 different levels that tell your child where to place Little Red Riding Hood and where to place grandma’s house.

 We own the very similar Three Little Pigs game, made by the same company.
 (I don’t think they make it anymore).

-I think this is one of the best board games for toddlers because it’s unlike anything else that I’ve ever seen.
 It gives my kids challenges that they have to solve, and it allows them to work up to the more difficult puzzles.
-It also is meant to be an independent game, so you don’t have to worry about your children competing.

 My kids love it when they “beat a level”.